Your Student Support &

-As a graduate of the University of Calgary’s faculty of Social Work, I’ve worked on the frontline with diverse, vulnerable populations, applying a Strength-Based Anti-Oppressive Approach through an Intersectional lens.
-I believe in empowering you to recognize your inner strength and kickstart the seed of change from within.
+As a graduate of the University of Calgary's faculty of Social Work, I've worked on the frontline with diverse, vulnerable populations, applying a Strength-Based Anti-Oppressive Approach through an Intersectional lens.
+I believe in empowering you to help support you in recognizing your inner strength and kickstart the seed of change from within.

 My proudest achievement is completing an international psychology internship in Thailand and living abroad for half a year.
 When I'm not on campus, you can find me at home with my ducks, chickens, cats, and dogs!